Home

 You'll see this statue of Mikimoto not far from the train station, honoring native born Kokichi Mikimoto.

-Most likely there'll be crowds of happy uniformed school children to dodge on the bridge.
+Most likely there will be crowds of happy uniformed school children to dodge on the bridge.

 Admission price to the island complex was about $15.
 Credit cards are accepted.